git4dcc/RTB_D12/README.md

 # RTB_D12

-The D12 decoder is a drop in replacement of the original analog FLM (#7230) PCB.<br>
-The decoder integrates into the [Real-time Bus](https://rtb4dcc.de/concept/) digital control infrastructure for automation and ease of use.
+The D12 decoder is a drop in replacement for the original analog FLM (#7230) PCB.
+The decoder is designed to integrate into the [RTB](https://rtb4dcc.de/concept/) digital control infrastructure.

 > <img src="https://www.spurweite-n.de/NDBPics/Fleischmann/7230ID453056678--2.jpeg" width=150>
 <br>